-Since credit cards and other forms of consumer debt often have interest rates that are well into the double digits, it is little wonder that debt consolidation is such a popular debt relief option in Canada.
+Since credit cards and other forms of consumer debt often have double-digit interest rates, it is little wonder that debt consolidation is such a popular debt relief option in Canada.
 Taking out a good debt consolidation loan can often save 5 percentage points or more on your debt interest payments.

 Fixed-Rate Vs. Variable-Rate Loans

 You do not typically have to take loan rate types into account when you enroll in a debt settlement plan, but you need to know about them when researching debt consolidation loans.
 You have two major options to choose from for consolidation loans: fixed-rate loans and variable-rate loans.

 Fixed-rate loans have an interest rate that remains the same for the length of your loan term.
 No matter how market conditions fluctuate, your payment remains the same because the interest rate never changes.

 Variable-rate loans, on the other hand, have an interest rate that changes periodically.
 Every time the rate changes, your minimum loan payment increases or decreases according to the rate change.